panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 1   === 1;   // => true
 ```

-Object have structured data, thus they are more difficult to compare.
+Objects have structured data, thus they are more difficult to compare.
 In this post, you will learn how to
 efficiently compare objects in JavaScript.

-## 1. Referencial equality
+## 1. Referential equality

 JavaScript provides 3 ways to compare values: